Shaga-Matula/Shotokan-Karate/README.md

 * https://cbea.ms/git-commit/#separate - A guide on how to separate subject from body in Git commit messages.
 * https://tinypng.com/ - A tool for compressing and optimizing PNG and JPEG images.
 * https://www.flexboxfroggy.com - A game that teaches CSS flexbox.
-* https://techsini.com/multi-mockup/index.php - A tool for creating mockups of websites and apps.
 * https://www.youtube.com/playlist?list=PL_7334VduOHvzZYlgy_0kZLcic2NINCUt - A YouTube playlist of tutorials on creating a responsive website using Bootstrap.
 * https://console.cloudinary.com/documentation/django_image_and_video_upload#django_forms_and_models - Documentation on how to upload images and videos in Django using Cloudinary.
 * https://codinggear.blog/django-templates-config/ - A tutorial on how to configure Django templates.